trustoverip/tswg-keri-specification/spec/spec.md

 ##### Exchange identifier field

 The Exchange Identifier SAID, `x` field value shall be the SAID, `d` field value of the first message in the set of exchange messages that constitute a transaction.
 The first message shall be an Exchange Inception message with type `xip`.
 The SAID, `d` field value of the Exchange Inception message is strongly bound to the details of that message.
 As a cryptographic strength digest, it is a universally unique identifier.
-Therefore, the appearance of that value as the Exchange identifier, the `x` field in each of the subsequent exchange messages in a transaction set, universally uniquely associates them with that set.
-Furthermore, the prior `p` field value in each of the subsequent exchange messages verifiably orders the transaction set in a duplicity-evident way.
-When an exchange message is not part of a transaction, then the Exchange Identifier, `x` field value, shall be the empty string.
+Therefore, the appearance of that value as the Exchange identifier, the `x` field in each subsequent exchange message in a transaction set, universally uniquely associates them with that set.
+Furthermore, the prior `p` field value in each subsequent exchange message verifiably orders the transaction set in a duplicity-evident way.
+When an exchange message is not part of a transaction, the Exchange Identifier, `x` field value, shall be the empty string.

 ##### Datetime, `dt` field